marcogenovese/IconShowcase/README.md

 - Wallpapers can be applied, cropped or downloaded.
 Wallpapers include a full-screen viewer with zooming capabilities.
 - Muzei support.
 - In-app icon request tool.
 Fully functional.
 Without duplicates and incredibly fast.
 This tool generates 'appfilter.xml', 'theme_resources.xml' and 'appmap.xml' which are the needed files for icon packs designers to be able to provide support to as many launchers as possible.
-- Apply section with 28 supported launchers.
+- Apply section with 26 supported launchers.
 Launchers are sorted by installed first, and alphabetically.
 - FAQs section, to answer the questions your users have.
-- Zooper section.
+- Zooper and Kustom (widgets, wallpapers and komponents) support.
 - Credits section.
-With 2 layouts styles to match your likes.
 - Settings section with these options:
 	- Option to change app theme (Light, Dark, Auto).
 	- Option to color navigation bar (Lollipop+).
 	- Option to clear app cache.
+	- Option to enable notifications (for new wallpapers and general news).
 	- Option to change where to download wallpapers.
 	- Option to hide icon from launchers.
 - Analog clock widget.